opsd-io/terraform-module-template/CONTRIBUTING.md

 ## Module usage example(s)

 **Important**: The module should provide at least one example to demonstrate the usage.
 The example should be tested and updated whenever a new change is introduced in the module.

+## Versioning

+The module should be tagged using SemVer and a changelog.
+Use the [semantic commits](https://www.conventionalcommits.org/en/v1.0.0/) so that we can auto-generate the changelog.